IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/README.md

 Turn in your assignments by creating a github repository and giving access to Jeremy.

-Assignments will be graded based on how many test cases they pass.
+Assignments will be graded based on how many test cases they succeed on.
+Partial credit will be given for each "pass" of the compiler.
 Some of the tests are in the public support code (see Resources below) and the rest of the tests will be made available on Sunday night, one day prior to the due date.
 The testing will be done on the linux